mnr282001/tripstitch/README.md

 - **User Authentication**: Secure sign-up and login system
 - **Responsive Design**: Works seamlessly on desktop and mobile devices
 - **Dark Mode Support**: Automatically adapts to your system preferences
+- **Interactive Maps**: Add locations to events with custom markers and animations using react-map-gl
+- **Location Search**: Easily find and add places using Google Places autocomplete integration

 ## 🚀 Getting Started